Blocked Fallopian Tubes

 1. Types of Blockage:

-• Proximal Blockage: Occurs at the part of the tube closest to the uterus.
+Proximal Blockage: This happens in the part of the tube that is close to the uterus.

-• Distal Blockage: Occurs at the end of the tube near the ovary.
+Distal Blockage: This is when the blockage is at the end of the tube near the ovary.

-• Midsegment Blockage: Blockage occurring in the middle portion of the tube.
+Midsegment Blockage: A blockage that is found in the middle part of the tube.

 2. Causes: